 Conducting right to work checks

-UK employers operate under a duty to prevent illegal working by carrying out right to work checks on all prospective employees and those workers with time-limited permission to work.
+UK employers operate under a duty to prevent illegal working by carrying out right to work checks on all prospective employees and repeat checks on those with time-limited permission to work.

 Under the UK’s prevention of illegal working regulations, where an employer is found to have employed someone who, by reason of their immigration status, is prohibited from working in the UK or from undertaking the work in question, they may face a civil penalty fine per breach.